brevityinmotion/goodfaith/README.md

 This tool solves these major barriers towards scalable automation via the following features.
 * goodfaith can be imported into an existing project or utilized as a standalone bash script.
-* goodfaith can be sandwhiched into bug bounty one-liner chains to maintain scope throughout a workflow.
+* goodfaith can be chained into bug bounty one-liners to maintain scope throughout a workflow.
 * goodfaith removes explicitly out-of-scope targets from a workflow.

 ### Installation